whynom/ezgrdb/README.md

 This will give an error about `ProjectsNavigationView` not existing because it doesn't, so let's start building that top level `View`

 ### `ProjectsNavigationView`
 Let's start by making a `Views` folder within our main app folder.
-Then we'll make a new `SwiftUI` file in that `Views` folder and add the following code.
+Then we'll make a new `SwiftUI` file in that `Views` folder named `ProjectsNavigationView` and add the following code.

 ``` swift
 import SwiftUI